FERN: Fellowship for Exploring Research in Nutrition

 • Expressed interest in pursuing further education following completion of undergraduate degree.
 Applicants should be interested in pursuing advanced degrees or credentials in public health or nutrition — e.g., Master of Public Health (MPH), Master of Science (MS), Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN), Doctor of Philosophy (PhD), Doctor of Public Health (DrPH).
 This opportunity is specifically for applicants interested in graduate school, not medical school or other health professional schools.

 Reminder: No prior research experience required.
-If you are unsure about your eligibility, please email us at gfrp-fern@unc.edu.
+If you are unsure about your eligibility, please view our frequently asked questions page or email us at gfrp-fern@unc.edu.

 Program dates